Fed lifts rates for 4th time this year but sees fewer hikes

 Wednesday's quarter-point increase, to a range of 2.25 percent to 2.5 percent, lifted the Fed's benchmark rate to its highest point since 2008.
 It will mean higher borrowing costs for many consumers and businesses.

+"Nothing will deter us from doing what we think is the right thing to do," Powell said.

-The statement the Fed issued Wednesday after its latest policy meeting said only "some" further gradual rate increases are likely; previously, it referred simply to "further gradual increases."
-And its updated forecast projects two rate hikes next year, down from three the Fed had predicted in September.
+The statement the Fed issued Wednesday after its latest policy meeting said that only "some" further gradual rate increases are likely; previously, it spoke simply of "further gradual increases."
+And its new forecast projects two rate hikes next year, down from three the Fed had predicted in September.

-U.S. stocks had been sharply higher before the Fed's announcement but began falling afterward — and then accelerated into a plunge during Powell's news conference.
-The Dow Jones industrial average closed down about 352 points.
-Investors were apparently hoping that Powell would go further than he did to signal a slowdown in interest rate increases.
-But bond prices surged, sending yields lower.
+U.S. stocks had been up sharply before the Fed's announcement, but the Dow Jones Industrial Average closed down about 352 points.
+Bond prices surged, though, sending yields lower.

+Diane Swonk, chief economist at Grant Thornton, said the Fed projected that it is prepared to be flexible in deciding on future hikes but the market had wanted even more assurances that the central bank is ready to hit the pause button.

+"Much of that (Fed) flexibility was lost in translation for financial markets because the fed remains optimistic about growth," Swonk said.
+The fear is that optimism could translate into more rate hikes in the future.

 The central bank has raised rates with steady regularity as the U.S. economy has strengthened.
 Wednesday's was the Fed's ninth hike since it began gradually tightening credit three years ago.
-But a mix of factors — a global slowdown, a U.S.-China trade war, still-mild inflation, stomach-churning drops in stock prices — has led the Fed to consider slowing its rate hikes in 2019 to avoid weakening the economy too much.
-It's now likely to suit its rate policy to the latest economic data — to become more flexible or, in Fed parlance, "data-dependent."
+But a mix of factors — a global slowdown, a U.S.-China trade war, still-mild inflation, stomach-churning drops in stock prices — has led the Fed to consider slowing its rate hikes to avoid weakening the economy too much.
+It's now likelier, as Powell said at his news conference, to suit its rate policy to the latest economic data — to become more flexible or, in Fed parlance, "data-dependent."

-"The Fed must tread more carefully as it contemplates further rate hikes," said Ellen Zentner, an economist at Morgan Stanley, who thinks the Fed "sees greater uncertainty around the path for policy next year."
+"We're going to be letting incoming data inform our thinking about the appropriate path" of future rate increases, he said.

-The Fed has so far managed to telegraph its actions weeks in advance to prepare the financial markets for any shift.
+In recent years, the Fed has managed to telegraph its actions weeks in advance to prepare the financial markets for any shift.
 But now, the risks of a surprise could rise.
 Next year, Powell will begin holding a news conference after each of the Fed's eight meetings each year, rather than only quarterly.
 This will allow him to explain any abrupt policy changes.
 But it also raises the risk that the Fed will jolt the markets by catching them off guard.

-At his news conference, Powell acknowledged the shift in the Fed's communications strategy.
-Powell said future rate decisions will likely depend more on newly released economic data than in the recent past.

 For now, most U.S. economic barometers are still showing strength.
 The unemployment rate is 3.7 percent, a 49-year low.
 The economy is thought to have grown close to 3 percent this year, its best performance in more than a decade.
 Consumers, the main driver of the economy, are spending freely.